Skip to content

 AvailabilityZone Filter metric data by availability zone.

-LoadBalancerName Filter metric data by specified load balancer.
+LoadBalancerName Filter metric data by the specified load balancer.

-The collected AWS ELB object data structure can be viewed in "Infrastructure - Custom."
+The AWS ELB object data structure collected can be seen in 「Infrastructure - Custom」

 {